Still No Skills Mismatch in the Economy: The Number of Unemployed Exceeds the Number of Available Jobs Across All Sectors

 Copy the code below to embed this chart on your website.

-While this is clearly a move in the right direction, the 9.6 million unemployed workers understate how many job openings will be needed when a robust jobs recovery finally begins, due to the existence of 5.9 million would-be workers (in August) who are currently not in the labor market, but who would be if job opportunities were strong.
-Many of these “missing workers” will become job seekers when we enter a robust jobs recovery, so job openings will be needed for them, too.
+At the same time, the 9.0 million unemployed workers understates how many job openings will be needed when a robust jobs recovery finally begins, due to the existence of 5.8 million potential workers (in October) who are currently not in the labor market, but who would be if job opportunities were strong.
+Many of these “missing workers” will go back to looking for a job when the economy really picks up, so job openings will be needed for them, too.

 Month Unemployed job seekers per job opening